-Behaviour Plans are put in place for pupils who are known to display behaviours that may lead to them becoming distressed or violent.
-In these circumstances it may be reasonable to withdraw the child to a safer place when the pattern of behaviour begins, rather than wait until the child is distressed and out of control.
+Risk Assessments are put in place for pupils who are known to display behaviours that may lead to them becoming distressed or violent.
+It may be deemed reasonable to withdraw the child to a safer place when the pattern of behaviour begins, rather than wait until the child is distressed and out of control.
 The overriding factor is that action is taken in the interest of the child to reduce rather than increase the risk.